ublue-os/website/docs/images/bazzite/waydroid.md

 ## 1. Disabling SELinux and enabling the Waydroid container

 SELinux is a kernel module used by Fedora (and thus Bazzite) to increase security on a Linux system.
-Currently there is an issue with SELinux file re-labeling in OCI images that prevents Waydroid from being used without SELinux being disabled first.
+Currently there is an issue with SELinux file re-labeling in OCI images that prevents Waydroid from being used without SELinux being in permissive first.

 To disable SELinux, run: